-This may surprise you, but chocolate is a relatively healthy food.
+This may surprise you, but dark chocolate is a relatively healthy food.

 For example, cacao powder is among the biggest food sources of nutrients and polyphenols in the Western diet.

 However, not all chocolate is made the same.

 This article will examine the health benefits and concerns of dark and milk chocolate, as well as the differences between the two.

 Dark chocolate is usually a combination of three simple ingredients; cocoa butter, cocoa powder/mass, and some sugar.